-The following principles provide direction and

-purpose in planning for individuals with

-developmental disabilities.
-[05/03/94; 01/15/97;

-Recompiled 10/31/01]

-Developmental Disabilities (DD) Waiver Service

-Standards 2/26/2018; Eff Date: 3/1/2018

-Chapter 6: Individual Service Plan (ISP)

-6.8 ISP Implementation and Monitoring: All

-DD Waiver Provider Agencies with a signed

-SFOC are required to provide services as

-detailed in the ISP.
-The ISP must be readily

-accessible to Provider Agencies on the

-approved budget.
-(See Chapter 20: Provider

-Documentation and Client Records.)
-CMs

-facilitate and maintain communication with the

-person, his/her representative, other IDT

-members, Provider Agencies, and relevant

-parties to ensure that the person receives the maximum benefit of his/her services and that

-revisions to the ISP are made as needed.
-All DD

-Waiver Provider Agencies are required to

-cooperate with monitoring activities conducted

-by the CM and the DOH.
-Provider Agencies are

-required to respond to issues at the individual

-level and agency level as described in Chapter

-16: Qualified Provider Agencies.

-To Qualification of the second

-Chapter 20: Provider Documentation and

-Client Records

-20.2 Client Records Requirements: All DD

-Waiver Provider Agencies are required to create

-and maintain individual client records.
-The

-contents of client records vary depending on the

-unique needs of the person receiving services

-and the resultant information produced.
-The

-extent of documentation required for individual

-client records per service type depends on the

-location of the file, the type of service being

-provided, and the information necessary.
+play with full participation in their communities.
+Individual #4 The following principles provide direction and According to the Live Outcome; Action Step purpose in planning for individuals with for " will work on organizing rooms in her developmental disabilities.
+[05/03/94; 01/15/97; house" is to be completed 1 time per week.
+Recompiled 10/31/01] Evidence found indicated it was not being completed at the required frequency as Developmental Disabilities (DD) Waiver Service indicated in the ISP for 9/2018 - 10/2018.
+Standards 2/26/2018; Eff Date: 3/1/2018 Chapter 6: Individual Service Plan (ISP) Community Integrated Employment Services 6.8 ISP Implementation and Monitoring: All Data Collection/Data Tracking/Progress with DD Waiver Provider Agencies with a signed regards to ISP Outcomes: SFOC are required to provide services as 0 detailed in the ISP.
+The ISP must be readily Individual #4 accessible to Provider Agencies on the According to the Work/Learn Outcome; Action approved budget.
+(See Chapter 20: Provider Step for " will look for places to volunteer Documentation and Client Records.)
+CMs and/or work" is to be completed 1 time per facilitate and maintain communication with the week.
+Evidence found indicated it was not person, his/her representative, other IDT being completed at the required frequency as members, Provider Agencies, and relevant indicated in the ISP for 9/2018. parties to ensure that the person receives the maximum benefit of his/her services and that revisions to the ISP are made as needed.
+All DD Waiver Provider Agencies are required to cooperate with monitoring activities conducted by the CM and the DOH.
+Provider Agencies are required to respond to issues at the individual level and agency level as described in Chapter 16: Qualified Provider Agencies. gi in a station of the state of Chapter 20: Provider Documentation and Client Records 20.2 Client Records Requirements: All DD Waiver Provider Agencies are required to create and maintain individual client records.
+The contents of client records vary depending on the unique needs of the person receiving services and the resultant information produced.
+The extent of documentation required for individual client records per service type depends on the location of the file, the type of service being provided, and the information necessary. and the internation needed by